stan-alam/metaQuest3dev/README.md

 # metaQuest3dev
-developing on meta Quest 3 SDK and not all inclusive to OpenCV, TorchPy, Unity, Blender..ec
+developing on meta Quest 3 SDK and OpenCV, PyTorch, Unity, Blender..etc "the list is not all inclusive."